-Upon consummation of the Business Combination, our Compensation Committee will consist of Ms. Edmonds, Dr. Liu and Mr. Yaffe, with Ms. Edmonds serving as the chairman of the Compensation Committee.
+Upon consummation of the Business Combination, our Compensation Committee will consist of [•] and [•], with [•] serving as the chairman of the Compensation Committee.
 We anticipate that each of the members of our Compensation Committee will be independent under the applicable Nasdaq listing standards.
-Our board of directors has adopted a written charter for the Compensation Committee, which will be available on our corporate website at www.plbygroup.com upon the completion of the Business Combination.
-The information on our website is not part of this prospectus.
+Our board of directors has adopted a written charter for the Compensation Committee, which will be available on our corporate website at [•] upon the completion of the Business Combination.
+The information on our website is not part of this proxy statement.